 ]

-# Convert each of the logs to a JSON-formatted string and wrap them in HTTPLogItem
+# Convert each dict to a JSON string and wrap it in an HTTPLogItem

 log_items = [